Open banking regulation in the UK

 Which banks can I access through open banking?

 In the UK there were initially nine banks signed up for open banking, known as the CMA9.
-These were: Allied Irish Bank, Bank of Ireland, Barclays, Danske, HSBC, Lloyds Banking Group, Nationwide, RBS Group and Santander., and the list of banking organisations supporting open banking is growing all the time.
-You can see the current list on the official
+These were: Allied Irish Bank, Bank of Ireland, Barclays, Danske, HSBC, Lloyds Banking Group, Nationwide, RBS Group and Santander.Other banks have signed up since then, and the list of banking organisations supporting open banking is growing all the time.
+You can see the current list on the official UK Open Banking website.

 How can technical service providers (TSPs) help me to access banks through open banking?